When product manufacturers fail you, we won't: Hire our NYC product liability lawyers today

 Other examples of a defective design claim include structurally unstable products, such as a chair with unequal leg lengths, products designed for children that contain choking hazards, or defects in electrical designs that could burn people or give off electrical shocks.

-U.S. law has strict policies in place when it comes to product defects.
+Yes, you can sue for failure to warn of danger on a product.
 If a manufacturer is aware of potential hazards or risks consumers may encounter when using a product, they have a duty to warn consumers.

 An appropriate warning can be done through visible labeling, highlighted in user manuals, and through other clear methods of explaining risks.
 If companies don’t adequately warn consumers, they can be held liable.